Docky37/TourGuide2020-Suite/readme.md

 ## Overview:
 TourGuide is a Spring Boot application of TripMaster's applications.
 It allows users to discover attractions near of their location and provides them discounts on hotel stays and reductions on ticket prices for shows.

-Following its success, in 2020 TourGuide is faltering and suffers of poor performances, so TripMaster Group manager decided to develop a this new version that will be deployed soon.
+Following its success, in 2020 TourGuide is faltering and suffers of poor performances, so TripMaster Group manager decided to develop this new version that will be deployed soon.

 ## Technical